florentyvon/KaamelottDiscordBot/README.md

 #Demo

 #For developpers :
-Use the following command line in the folder to install node modules after cloning the project : npm install --save
+1. Use the following command line in the folder to install node modules after cloning the project : "npm install --save"
+2. To run the bot : "node --harmony ." due to async method